 SECTION 2.
 The preferred method of travel to and from the FAA Academy from the William J. Hughes Technical Center is common air carrier.
-When traveling by other than POV, rental car will be authorized.
+Travel may be authorized by other conveyance (rail, bus, government car) when regulations on cost comparison are met.